 Lulu gave me that “who do you think you’re kidding?” look.
 She can be extremely perceptive at times and we both knew that as Nick absolutely loathes cooked bananas in any form, the only person available to eat the cake would be yours truly.
 Sadly, dogs are not allowed cake in this house.

-I adapted this recipe which is actually written for children.
+I adapted a recipe on the Channel 4 website which was actually written for children (and has since disappeared).
 It was indeed very easy and produced a huge quantity of mixture, far too much for my large loaf tin.
 So I made some of it into six muffins.

 The muffins were fabulous.
 Nice and moist with a lovely light texture.
 This could be my favourite recipe for banana muffins from now on.